 Usually a rectangular- or square-shaped structure, occasionally might be triangular or other shape -following terrain topography and engineering design.
 Structural walls are usually elevated above surrounding terrain.

 SHADOW: Shadow might be visible as lagoons are usually elevated above surrounding terrain.

-COLOR: may depend on water depth, but usually in gradients of blue and brown usually located nearby residential areas and within industrial zones.
+COLOR: may depend on water depth, but usually in gradients of blue and brown

 TEXTURE: fine